 - 1. Peel the tape that secures the display cable to the system board. - 2.
-Open the latch, and disconnect the display cable from the system board and remove the display cable from the slot on the palm-rest and keyboard assembly. - 3.
-Remove the four screws (M2x3.5) that secure the display hinges to the palm-rest and keyboard assembly. - 4.
-Remove the two screws (M2.5x5) that secure the display hinges to the palm-rest and keyboard assembly. - 5.
-Lift at an angle and slide the display assembly off the palm-rest and keyboard assembly.
+Open the latch, and disconnect the display cable from the system board. - 3.
+Remove the two screws (M2.5x5) that secure the left-display hinges to the palm-rest and keyboard assembly. - 4.
+Remove the three screws (M2.5x5) that secure the right-display hinges to the palm-rest and keyboard assembly.

+5. Lift at an angle and slide the display assembly off the palm-rest and keyboard assembly.